 Assisting the student in day-to-day activities is an adult Learning Coach, who is typically a parent, but also could be another family member or responsible adult caregiver.
 For additional information on the role of the Learning Coach, please review the Regulatory Program Description.

-At the start of each school year, we send a variety of curriculum materials and learning resources to students including:
+At the start of each school year, students are sent a variety of curriculum materials and learning resources, including:

 Planned field trips and activities throughout the year enhance the learning experience as well.